simgooder/gohobo/site/blog/_posts/2016-05-24-free-cheap-and-affordable-travel.markdown

 • [Projects Abroad](http://www.projects-abroad.ca/) offers some pretty interesting programs and initiatives for volunteers.
 They have a global network of organizations offering internships and volunteer opportunities on almost every continent.
 • [World Wide Opportunities on Organic Farms](http://www.wwoof.net/) offers a straight-up work exchange program.
 You get the chance to work and learn on an organic farm, anywhere in the world, in exchange for food and accommodation.
-• [WorkAway](https://www.workaway.info/) is a grassroots program, offering budget travellers opportunies to connect and work (in exchange for food and accommodation) for local communities all over the world.
+• [WorkAway](https://www.workaway.info/) is a grassroots program, offering budget travellers opportunities to connect and work (in exchange for food and accommodation) for local communities all over the world.
+• [HelpStay](https://helpstay.com/?utm_source=gohobo&utm_medium=adventuredirectory&utm_campaign=gohobo) offers accommodation and hospitality on ranches or farms, hostels and more, in exchange for all sorts of skills.

 ## Cheap Travel